mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 ### Turn off the long living merge instance

-Until we are using the puppetized instance (Bug 1469284) and it automatically stops, we should manually stop the merge instance inbetween merge days (6-8 weeks apart)
+The machine is not configured to automatically shut down.
+We should manually stop the merge instance inbetween merge days (6-8 weeks apart)

 ### Reply to relman central bump completed